culturing/poems/Poems/2026-02-16/01 More Than Power.md

 humiliation, degradation?
 Is sex ever more than these things?
 I say yes, and I intend to prove it.
 But you are *learning*.
-You sound in this moment like one who has sat at a table with strangers and struggles to fit in.
+You sound in this moment like one who has sat at the wrong table, struggling to fit in.
 You must give yourself room to make mistakes.
 I will give you that room.
 Here it is.